-Fort Lauderdale often gets overlooked for the glamorous city to its south.
+Fort Lauderdale, Florida often gets overlooked for glamorous Miami.
 And, although Miami is certainly worth exploring, don’t sleep on all the fun things to do in Fort Lauderdale!

 Best Things to Do in Fort Lauderdale